Arvida

 Arvida (/ɑːrˈvaɪdə/ ar-VY-də) is a settlement of 12,000 people (2010) in Quebec, Canada, that is part of the City of Saguenay.
 Its name is derived from the name of its founder, Arthur Vining Davis, president of the Alcoa aluminum company.

 Arvida was founded as an industrial city by Alcoa in 1927, when the first aluminum smelter was constructed.
 Located 240 km north of Quebec City, south of the Saguenay River between Chicoutimi and Jonquière, the town was planned from the first day and was developed as a company town, to have a population of about 14,000 inhabitants, four Catholic parishes, and many other denominations, parishes and schools.
 It was known as "the City Built in 135 Days" and described by The New York Times as a "model town for working families" on "a North Canada steppe".
+Uranium City was modelled after Arvida.